ZackDev/zackdev.github.io/_posts/2022-11-24-a-technique-using-DNS-for-blocking-webcontent.md

 ---
-title: a technique using DNS for blocking webcontent
+title: A technique using DNS for blocking webcontent
 tags: [linux, dns, block-content]
 published: true
 ---